julianosena/interviews/hostfully/README.md

 ### How was the system was develop.

-You can within a booking, book more than one room for the same book.
+You are able to book more than one room for the same book.
-You can only book a rooms that are available 'IS_AVAILABLE=TRUE'.
-I've created it because It is recommended when you as a manager would like to unable that specific room for any reasons.
+You can only book rooms that are available 'IS_AVAILABLE=TRUE.'
+I've created it because It is recommended when you as a manager and would like to disable that specific room for any reasons.
-It also validates if the total amount of guests is supported by rooms.
+It also validates if the total number of guests is supported by rooms.

-I've created a status flow and process, but, you are able just to cancel the booking, not pay, refund and etc. It is just to show, we have to consider it within a real booking project
+I've created a status flow and process, but you are able just to cancel the booking, not pay, refund etc. It is just to show, we have to consider it within a real booking project
-When you cancel and re-book, the system keep the history all bookings canceled and active, using linked list datastructures, where the nodes are previousBookin property.
+When you cancel and re-book, the system keeps the history of all bookings canceled and active, using linked list datastructures, where the nodes are 'previousBookin' property.
 After re-booking action, you will be able to see the older booking there.

-All others rules to book are implements as mentioned in the requirements of this challenge.
+All other rules to book are implemented as mentioned in the requirements of this challenge.

 ## Instructions to use

-This project has some random data in terms of, Hotel, Rooms and theirs relationships.
+This project creates some random data in terms of Hotel Rooms and their relationships when It is started.
-I could create endpoints to retrieve those, but, It was not part of the challenge scope.
-I created one Hotel and its fifth rooms.
+I created an endpoint to retrieve rooms, filtering by maxOccupancy and available parameters.
+You may use to get room id to make a booking.

 To book, you should follow the steps below: